Ed Koch was so alive it’s hard to believe he’s dead.

 Less amusing was the “Vote for Cuomo, not the homo” slogan used against him.
 Some attributed the slur to Cuomo’s 19 year old son and campaign manager Andrew, while others say it was started by Lyndon Laroche’s vicious group.

 Koch was long rumored to be a closeted gay man.
-When asked if he was, Koch replied “None of your f–king business.”
+When asked directly if he was, Koch replied “None of your f–king business.”

 Perhaps Koch’s greatest achievement was lifting the spirit of New Yorkers when the city was going through a hellish period, including everything from financial woes to the Son of Sam serial killings.